 If you’d like to better understand the nature of matter, train in experimental methods and learn more about the mathematical analysis of physical processes, then Physics might be the subject for you.

-The University of Auckland is ranked first in New Zealand for physics and astronomy, and we’re also ranked joint-113th in the world for the natural sciences, which includes physics.*
+The University of Auckland is ranked first in New Zealand for physics and astronomy, and we’re also ranked 123rd in the world for the natural sciences, which includes physics.*

 Where can Physics take you?